Russia's 'land of fire and ice' was largely spared by the nearby earthquake and tsunami

 The 8.8-magnitude quake, centered about 120 kilometers (75 miles from Petropavlovsk-Kamchatsky, struck at 11:24 a.m. local time (2324 GMT Tuesday, 7:24 p.m.
 EDT Tuesday) at a depth of about 21 kilometers (13 miles), according to the U.S. Geological Survey.
 Multiple aftershocks as strong as 6.9 magnitude followed.

-Regional authorities on Kamchatka said several people were injured, but they didn’t elaborate.
-Regional health department chief Oleg Melnikov a few injuries occurred during evacuations, including a hospital patient injured while jumping out of a window.
-All were in satisfactory condition, he said.
+Authorities on Kamchatka and the Kurils said they were prepared for a major quake for a long time and acted quickly to protect the population.
+Officials on Kamchatka said several people were injured, including a hospital patient injured while jumping out of a window.
+All were in satisfactory condition.

-Video from Russian media showed doctors on Kamchatka holding a patient and medical equipment as an operating room shook during surgery.
-The quake damaged a kindergarten in Petropavlovsk-Kamchatsky, but no children were in the building, which was closed for renovation.
-Municipal workers inspected about 600 apartment buildings and said no evacuations were needed.
+Municipal workers inspected hundreds of apartment buildings but didn't find any signficant damage that would warrant evacuating residents.